Markloftus/L1ME-AID/README.md

 ***How can I cite?***</br>
 We are currently working on polishing L1ME-AID and on a manuscript.
 If you are using L1ME-AID and wanting to cite it please use Logsdon, G.A., Ebert, P., Audano, P.A. et al. Complex genetic variation in nearly complete human genomes.
 Nature (2025). https://doi.org/10.1038/s41586-025-09140-6<br>

-## L1ME-AID (L1 Mediated Annotation and Insertion Detector)

-L1ME-AID is a simple python script that takes two files as input:<br>
-  1) Fasta file of structural variation sequences you want to check for L1 mediated transposition events (Mobile element insertions <i>Alu</i> elements, L1, SVA, etc.)<br>
-  2) RepeatMasker .out file that was produced from running RepeatMasker on the Fasta file.<br>

 # Installation
 Download the code and run the python file (see HOW TO RUN below).